ALL-FEM: Agentic Large Language models Fine-tuned for Finite Element Methods: Introduction

 Here, we develop ALL-FEM, an autonomous simulation system that uses agentic AI and fine-tuned LLMs to automate substantial portions of the computational mechanics workflow.
 Our framework includes domain-specific, fine-tuned LLMs for FEniCS code generation.
-We fined-tune open-weight LLMs ranging in size from 3B to 120B on a FEniCS code dataset with over 1000 entries.
+We fine-tuned open-weight LLMs ranging in size from 3B to 120B on a FEniCS code dataset with over 1000 entries.
 To address data scarcity, we propose a data augmentation pipeline in which multiple LLMs collaborate sequentially to expand a small, expert-curated seed dataset into a much larger, diverse database of high-quality, correct FEniCS codes.
-We introduce a new agentic framework orchestrated by fine-tuned LLMs that accomplishes multiple critical steps in the simulation workflow, including formulating the problem as a PDE with an adequate combination of boundary and initial conditions; generating an initial FEniCS implementation of the problem; debugging the code; checking consistency between formulation and implementation; and plotting the numerical results.
+ALL-FEM introduces a novel end-to-end framework that (i) creates a verified synthetic dataset tailored to mapping boundary value problems for PDEs to FEniCS code; the synthetic dataset pipeline provides a new approach for generating verified code datasets in domains with limited publicly available data, with applications potentially extending to other software domains with data constraints similar to FEniCS code; (ii) uses that dataset to fine-tune an open source LLM that generates executable and reliable FEniCS codes for FEM problems, and (iii) deploys this fine-tuned FEM-specialized model within an automated multi-agent workflow.
+Within this workflow, the system accomplishes multiple critical steps in the simulation, including expressing the problem in weak form with an adequate formulation of the boundary conditions; generating an initial FEniCS implementation of the problem; debugging the code; checking consistency between formulation and implementation; and plotting the numerical results.
+The ALL-FEM framework links data generation, model specialization, and automation of the simulation workflow in one end-to-end pipeline.
 An important feature of our agentic system is that the selection and coordination of agents is orchestrated by an LLM, enabling flexibility, adaptability and robustness across different computational mechanics challenges.

 We evaluated our agentic systems using a benchmark composed of 39 problems that include linear/nonlinear elasticity, plasticity, Newtonian/non-Newtonian flow, thermofluids, fluid-structure interaction, simplified multiphase flow models, and diffusion-reaction systems on moving domains.
 When used in a multi-agent framework, our best fine-tuned LLM produces correct code in 71.79\% of the benchmark problems, and outperforms a non-agentic deployment of the OpenAI model GPT-5 Thinking.
 Our results show that even relatively small models, fine-tuned with a modest database, can reliably produce correct finite element codes when embedded within an appropriate agentic framework.
 Our agentic system can simultaneously advance computational science across the research enterprise and industry and opens new opportunities for autonomous simulation systems, in which the entire finite element workflow, from problem statement to validated solution, is automated by coordinated, specialized LLM agents.